 “Agreement” has the meaning set forth in the Cover Sheet.

-1.3 “Bankrupt” means with respect to any entity, such entity (i) files a petition or otherwise commences, authorizes or acquiesces in the commencement of a proceeding or cause of action under any bankruptcy, insolvency, reorganization or similar law, or has any such petition filed or commenced against it, (ii) makes an assignment or any general arrangement for the benefit of creditors, (iii) otherwise becomes bankrupt or insolvent (however evidenced), (iv) has a liquidator, administrator, receiver, trustee, conservator or similar official appointed with respect to it or any substantial portion of its property or assets, or (v) is generally unable to pay its debts as they fall “Business Day” means any day except a Saturday, Sunday, or a Federal Reserve Bank holiday.
+1.3 “Bankrupt” means, with respect to any entity, such entity shall (i) make an assignment or any general arrangement for the benefit of creditors; (ii) file a petition, obtain any ruling, order, directive or pronouncement, or otherwise commence, authorize or acquiesce in the commencement of a proceeding under any bankruptcy, insolvency or similar law (regardless of the jurisdiction of application or competence of such law), including, but not limited to, the Bankruptcy and Insolvency Act (Canada), the Companies’ Creditors Arrangement Act (Canada) or the Winding-up and Restructuring Act (Canada) (in any case, as amended, restated, replaced or re-enacted from time to time); (iii) have any such petition filed, any such ruling, order, directive or pronouncement obtained, or any such proceeding commenced against it and such petition, ruling, order, directive, pronouncement or proceeding remains undismissed for thirty (30) days; (iv) otherwise become bankrupt or insolvent (however evidenced); (v) be unable to pay its debts as they fall due; or (vi) have had this Agreement, any Transaction hereunder or any other agreement (including Performance Assurance or guaranties) related hereto terminated or deemed to be terminated pursuant to any bankruptcy, insolvency or similar law (regardless of the jurisdiction of application or competence of such law), including, but not limited to, the Bankruptcy and Insolvency Act (Canada), the Companies’ Creditors Arrangement Act (Canada) or the Winding-up and Restructuring Act (Canada) (in any case, as amended, restated, replaced or re-enacted from time to time), or any ruling, order, directive or pronouncement made pursuant thereto (regardless of the jurisdiction of application or competence of such ruling, order, directive or pronouncement).

+“Business Day” means any day except a Saturday, Sunday, or a statutory holiday in Calgary, Alberta or Toronto, Ontario.
 A Business Day shall open at 8:00 a.m. and close at 5:00 p.m. local time for the relevant Party’s principal place of business.
 The relevant Party, in each instance unless otherwise specified, shall be the Party from whom the notice, payment or delivery is being sent and by whom the notice or payment or delivery is to be received.

 “Buyer” means the Party to a Transaction that is obligated to purchase and receive, or cause to be received, the Product, as specified in the Transaction.